-Forgotten Black Essex (2018) embodies two historical place-specific narratives from our national archives of two overlooked, under-researched and simply not recognised as significant black women who spent time in Essex.
-Circle of Blackness (2019) commissioned by Furtherfield for Time Portals exhibition, celebrates the 150th anniversary of Finsbury Park by travelling through its past and future.
-Broadcast as a holographic image in the gallery in two parts (part 1 opened in May 2019), Circle of Blackness embodies the story of a black woman from the locality 150 years ago and 150 years in the future.
+Solo works employ aural and the archives to explore regionality of race; black subjectivity; and the historical, temporal and spatial dimensions of what it means to be black in Britain.
+'Forgotten Black Essex' (2018) embodies two historical place-specific narratives from our national archives of two overlooked, under-researched and simply not recognised as significant black women who spent time in Essex.
+'Circle of Blackness' (2019) commissioned by Furtherfield for Time Portals exhibition, celebrates the 150th anniversary of Finsbury Park by travelling through its past and future.
+Broadcast as a holographic image in the gallery in two parts (part one opened in May 2019), Circle of Blackness embodies the story of a black woman from the locality 150 years ago and 150 years in the future.

-Her social practice includes advocating for the inclusion of marginalised communities in the arts sector.
-New Ways of Seeing, Telling and Making (2018), a visual provocation and participatory lab at theSocial Art Summit, asked questions about how we can 'genuinely' address barriers to participation and involvement in the arts for Black, Asian and minority ethnic communities.
-In 2015 she was commissioned by CAST, to research the asylum and refugee community in Southend.
-This culminated in a 38-page report exposing the council's lack of addressing the provision and needs of asylum seekers, failed asylum seekers and refugees living in the borough.
+In 2015, she was commissioned by Southend-based charity CAST, to research the asylum and refugee community in Southend.
+This culminated in a 38-page report exposing the council's lack of addressing the current provision and needs of asylum seekers, failed asylum seekers and refugees living in the borough.

-Elsa is a member of Girl Gang (2014 - present) - a UK wide group of female artists utilising performative actions to challenge expectations in public spaces.
-She is also an associate member of the feminist activist collective the Essex Girls Liberation Front (2017 - present) - a small group of women based in Southend campaigning to challenge and change the perception of the county’s much-maligned female stereotype.
+Elsa is a member of Girl Gang (2014 - present) - a UK wide group of womxn artists utilising performative actions to challenge expectations in public spaces.
+She is also a member of the feminist activist collective the Essex Girls Liberation Front (2017 - present) - a small group of womxn based in Southend campaigning to challenge and change the perception of the county’s much-maligned female stereotype.